 Programs are conducted throughout the service area covered by the University in available facilities.
-Programs are usually scheduled and contend.
 Courses are normally planned to meet weekly for two or three hours.
 Location and scheduling are both flexible and the prime consideration is convenience to the student.